.30-378 Weatherby Magnum: Performance

 The .30-378 Weatherby Magnum is one of the most accurate rifle cartridges.
 The cartridge held the world record for accuracy at 1000 yd for over thirty years.
 Given factory ammunition, Weatherby guarantees 1.5 MOA accuracy from their Weatherby Mark V action rifles and sub-MOA (.99 MOA or better) accuracy from their Range Certified line of rifles and Vanguard rifle lines.
 Careful handloading – checking for bullet jacket concentricity, weighing of brass and bullets, uniformity of case length and overall cartridge length, choice of components, seating of bullet – can all increase the accuracy of the cartridge.

 The .30-378 Weatherby Magnum is a long range cartridge.
 It is the most powerful - in terms of energy - .30 caliber production cartridge available.
 It is also the flattest-shooting .30 caliber factory ammunition available.
 Dependent on the ammunition chosen the cartridge has a maximum point blank range of over 400 yd.
 The cartridge retains enough energy for deer-sized game at distances over 1000 yd, and has enough retained energy for elk and moose-sized game at a distance of over 700 yd.

 Sporting usage

 Like all Weatherby rifle cartridges the .30-378 Weatherby was designed to be a high performance hunting cartridge.
 When released to the public, it is intended for the hunting of all the big game species of North America, Asia and Africa, save dangerous game.
-Since this is a small bore caliber, hunting with the .30-378 Weatherby Magnum should be restricted to game less than 2000 lb.
+Since this is a small bore caliber, hunting with the .30-378 Weatherby Magnum may commonly be limited to game less than 2000 lb.

 Soon after the .30-378 Weatherby was designed it was adopted by the benchrest shooting community.
 It became popular among the 1000 yd shooting communities such as the Original 1000 yd Club of Pennsylvania and went on to shoot world records at that distance.

 The Thompson Long Range shooting school uses the .30-378 Weatherby due to its high accuracy and reliable performance.